christianvoigt/argdown/packages/argdown-cli/Readme.md

 The cli can be configured with a config file.
 It will automatically look for a `argdown.config.js`.
 If you want to use a different name you can use `argdown --config [name-of-my-config-file].js`.

 [Visit the config documentation](https://github.com/christianvoigt/argdown/tree/master/docs/Configuration.md) at the central Argdown repository to learn more about the format of the config file.

+## Installation problems under Linux

+If the installation of argdown-cli fails under Linux this may be caused by the sharp module being unable to build the library needed for the png export.
+Please take a look at [christianvoigt/argdown#47](https://github.com/christianvoigt/argdown/issues/47) for further information.